What to pack

 London has a comprehensive bus and underground transport system.
 The Underground system, known as the “tube,” has 273 stations, each clearly marked with the Underground logo.
 Trains run every day from about 5:30 a.m. until just after midnight, but a few sections of lines have irregular service.
 Check when the last train leaves if you are relying on it after 11:30 p.m.

 The 12 underground lines are color-coded and maps called Journey Planners are posted at every station.
 Maps of the central section also are displayed in the trains.
 The map shows how to change lines to travel from where you are to any station on the Underground system.

 - Single-branch routes, such as the Victoria and Jubilee

 - Multiple-branch routes, such as the Northern line

 - Cyclical routes, such as the Circle line, which loops continuously around central London

 You can purchase individual tickets for tube and bus trips.
 However, it is much more convenient (and economical) to purchase a weekly or monthly travelcard.
 Detailed pricing information is available at the “Transport for London” website.
 You can also order travelcards online through the Oyster system.
 Be sure to purchase a travelcard valid for movement between travel zones 1 and 2 (since you travel in both zones on a daily basis to move from the residence to the classroom).
 You can also purchase your oyster card once you reach the Queen Mary campus.

-It is typically in the 70s and, as in every season in England, come prepared for rain!
+It is typically in the 70s, although they have spells of hot weather throughout the summer.
+As in every season in England, come prepared for rain!